codelingo/docs/docs/concepts/tenets.md

   if_stmt({depth: any})
 ```

-Any fact in a query can be yielded.
-If `class` is yielded, this query returns all classes named "myClass", but only if it has at least one method:
+Any fact in a query can be decorated.
+If `class` is decorated, this query returns all classes named "myClass", but only if it has at least one method:

 ```
 class({depth: any}):